eoogbe/cs109-distributions/README.md

 # cs109-distributions
 The website for the CS 109 Final Project Part 3.
-Calculates the expected value of Bernoulli Random Variables.
+Calculates the expected value and variance of Bernoulli and Binomial Random Variables.

 ## TODO
-* Variance
-* Binomial
 * Poisson
 * Geometric
 * Hypergeometric